stelligor/al-carbon-calc-server/README.md

 Please consider `recyclePercentage` as a double from 0 to 1.0, representing the percentage of recyclable solid waste.

+If this endpoint is called a second time for the same id, all its parameters must be overwritten.

 ### [GET] /open/result/{id}

 Returns the carbon footprint for the calculation with the given id.